 Credit: Debbie Lawson at the Rockefeller Center, New York.
 Photograph by Daniel Greer, courtesy of Art Production Fund

-Solo shows include Hidden Territories at Sargent’s Daughters gallery in New York (current); Art In Focus: Debbie Lawson at the Rockefeller Center, New York, commissioned by Art Production Fund; the Fergusson Prize: Magic Carpet at the Fergusson Gallery, Perth; Living Rooms at Nordisk Kunst Plattform, Norway, supported by the British Council; and Chairway To Heaven at the Economist Plaza, London, commissioned by the Contemporary Art Society.
+Solo shows include Hidden Territories at Sargent’s Daughters gallery in New York; Art In Focus: Debbie Lawson at the Rockefeller Center, New York, commissioned by Art Production Fund; the Fergusson Prize: Magic Carpet at the Fergusson Gallery, Perth; Living Rooms at Nordisk Kunst Plattform, Norway, supported by the British Council; and Chairway To Heaven at the Economist Plaza, London, commissioned by the Contemporary Art Society.

 She was born in Dundee, and lives and works in Kent.